We Are Immortal! demonstrates how images can serve as tools for visibility, dignity, and collective memory.

 Date & Place: May 24, 2025; Chinatown, San Francisco

-Event: First Chinatown Pride procession and festival, under the theme We Are Immortal
+Event: First Chinatown Pride Procession and Festival, under the theme We Are Immortal

 Focus Area: Cultural equity, LGBTQ+ visibility, intergenerational storytelling